jsantos42/onlineBooking/README.md

 If the browser does not open automatically, just go ahead and open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-## Potential Improvements
+## Improvements to work on
-- booking a slot does not change the json file in data
 - use of databases would allow us to have variations between weekdays on different weeks (now, each doctor has a fixed set of slots)
+- booking a slot does not change the json file in data; this will also be corrected once the database is implemented
 - calendar days should get faded out if no treatments available on them; this way, filtering doctors would have a visual effect on the calendar
 - it could have smooth scrolling transition to each component that is triggered by the user actions.
-I played a little with the useRef() but I would probably need another day just to do this, since I've never used it
+Consider using useRef()
-- it could be a LOT easier on the eyes...but then again I got the impression styling was not the major goal here.
-If it was, let me know and I'll improve this!
+- it could be a LOT easier on the eyes...but then again styling was not the major goal here

 ## Documentation
 There's both a dark and light theme, switchable on the click of an icon on the nav.
-Still, the aesthetics could be seriously be improved.

 There's essentially 3 steps on the booking process:
 #### 1) TreatmentSelection: